-Mountains of Sakura Cherry Blossoms and the amazing Arakura Shrine await.
+Mountains of Sakura Cherry Blossoms and the serene Arakura Jinja await.

 Located along one of the most picturesque parts of the Shonai Coast, the next peak on my 100 Famous Mountains of Yamagata is Arakura-yama (荒倉山); famous for Yamazakura mountain cherry blossoms and the former Shugendo paths that weave to Arakura Jinja (Shrine), The Haguro of the West.